Who is a Paralegal that Can Help with a Defective Workmanship Case?

 Receivables, Nightmares for ContractorsIt could often be assumed that the collection fees for services and materials for a contractor’s hard work would be...Learn More

-A helpful guide to understanding the law regarding defective construction or renovation project including the legal definition of defect, among other things.Learn More
+A helpful guide to understanding the law regarding defective construction or renovation including the legal definition of defect, and much more.Learn More

 To best succeed in a case involving alleged faulty work, whether as the property owner or as the defending contractor, preparation of factual evidence, expert...Learn More